awsdocs/amazon-sumerian-user-guide/doc-source/entities-vrcontroller.md

-# The Amazon Sumerian VR Controller Component<a name="entities-vrcontroller"></a>
+# Amazon Sumerian VR Controller Component<a name="entities-vrcontroller"></a>

-The VR controller component represents a single VR controller in a VR camera rig\.
+The VR controller component represents a single virtual reality \(VR\) controller in a VR camera rig\.
 When a user enters VR mode with a controller attached, the VR controller component tracks its location in 3D space\.

-See [The Amazon Sumerian VR Camera Rig Component](entities-vrcamerarig.md) for more information\.
+See [Amazon Sumerian VR Camera Rig Component](entities-vrcamerarig.md) for more information\.

 **Properties**

-+ **ID** – choose the controller type that this entity represents\.
++ **ID** – Controller type that this entity represents\.